These are the 8 steps to obtain ISO 27001 certification as a startup in the EU:

 Support at this stage is provided by the implementation team (e.g. PrivaLex): documentation readiness, training for audit interviews, and closing gaps before the external audit.

 In the EU there are various bodies accredited by national accreditation organisations (e.g. ENAC in Spain).
 It’s worth choosing one with experience in your sector and size and booking dates in advance.
-The implementer cannot be the same organisation that certifies you; auditor independence is a requirement of the standard.
+The accredited certification body must remain independent from the implementation provider and cannot certify consultancy work it performed itself.

 8. Pass the Audit and Maintain the System

 The final step is the external audit.
 It usually runs in two phases: first a document review (Stage 1), then a practical assessment of controls (Stage 2).
-If all goes well, you receive certification valid for three years, with annual surveillance audits.
+If all goes well, you receive certification that normally operates on a three-year cycle, with periodic—commonly annual—surveillance audits, subject to the certification body’s programme.

 ISO 27001 is not a one-off target.
 It’s a system that improves over time.
 Use it as a foundation to grow securely, win enterprise clients, and stand out in a competitive market.